When I finally broke down and decided to get in shape, I was almost 30.

 If you’re thinking about getting started on a strength program, you might be wondering:

 What kinds of results can you expect to see after lifting weights for a month?
+What will your weight lifting before and after look like?

 After 30 days of consistent weight lifting workouts (following a proper program), expect your strength to explode.
 You’ll never see faster gains in your life than in your first month or so of lifting — you might double or triple the amount of weight you can lift on big compound movements like the squat or bench press in that time.